A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

-3. The enamel being eroded by the acidity in the aerated soft drinks and exposing the dentine.
+3. The enamel being eroded by the acidity in the food or beverages.

-4. Biting hard substances that may cause the enamel to crack and give way resulting in increased sensitivity.
+6. Biting hard substances can cause the enamel to crack and give way resulting in increased sensitivity.

-5. Grinding teeth while sleeping can slowly wear off the enamel causing cavities which expose the dentine and result in increased sensitivity.
+7. Grinding teeth while sleeping can slowly wear off the enamel, causing cavities that expose the dentin and increase sensitivity.